 For Londoners on the move, there were the jellied eel, whelk, cockle and mussel stalls.
 "There's usually one in Cambridge Circus, white-lit by naptha-lamp.
 The aficionados eat jellied eels with a hunk of white bread and spit the bones on the pavement."
 Charming.

 It seems the proliferation of coffee shops is nothing new.
 "Kenco Coffee Houses have sprung up all over the place", observes Bailey.
 "Most are licensed and serve such items as quiche lorraine".
 WTF?
 The Steak Houses (Angus etc) were around back then, too, and Adrian thought they were pretty good.
 "You can have potted shrimps, smoked fish or perhaps pate, steak or chops."

 Fancy home delivery?
-No problem, unless you fancy pizza, Chinese, an Indian or anything else you might reasonably expect.
-Just call the does-what-it-says-on-the-tin Home Meal Delivery Service (KENsington 5512), and they’ll knock you up Duck à l’Orange and a bottle of Mateus Rosé within the hour.
-Moveable Feasts – props for that name – will deliver you a complete 3-course gourmet meal, although as they require a full day’s notice it might not be ideal for your spontaneous London happening.
+No problem, unless, that is, you want pizza, Chinese, an Indian or anything else you might reasonably expect.
+Just call the does-what-it-says-on-the-tin Home Meal Delivery Service (KENsington 5512), and they'll knock you up Duck à l'Orange and a bottle of Mateus Rosé within the hour.
+Moveable Feasts — props for that name — will deliver you a complete three-course gourmet meal, although as they require a full day's notice it might not be ideal for your spontaneous London happening.

-Next week, Adrian Bailey (yes, again, perhaps as a reward) looks at pubs and drinking.
-Cheers!
+Next time, Adrian Bailey (yes, again, perhaps as a reward) looks at pubs and drinking.